HANDMADE MATTERS:

 -Several examples of finished, original work for in-depth, hands-on learning.

--Various workshop materials including blockprinting tools (lino cutter set, carving block, printing inks, etc), various fabric samples for printing and dyeing, and all necessary dye materials such as mordants, modifiers, plants, stainless steel tools to share, etc.
+-Various workshop materials including mending tools (Sashiko needles, Sashiko thread, custom ruler, limited array of patches, select yarns, etc.) various fabric samples for dyeing, and all necessary dye materials such as mordants, modifiers, plants, stainless steel tools to share, etc. Students will need to bring their own textiles for repair, coordinating patches, and individual yarn for darning.
+(Materials list will be provided to students.)

 -Printed workshop pamphlets with written insights, tips, resources, and more